semantic-release/semantic-release/README.md

 - `branch`: The branch on which releases should happen.
 Default: `'master'`
 - `debug`: If true doesn’t actually publish to npm or write things to file.
 Default: `!process.env.CI`
 - `githubToken`: The token used to authenticate with GitHub.
 Default: `process.env.GH_TOKEN`
+- `createNpmrc`: If true, it will create a `.npmrc` file at the project level using the NPM credentials.
+Default: `true`
 - `githubUrl`: Optional.
 Pass your GitHub Enterprise endpoint.
 - `githubApiPathPrefix`: Optional.
 The path prefix for your GitHub Enterprise API.